 These are just some of the tasty new spots to explore in Hamilton in 2017.
 But there’s surely many more still to come.
 Check back in often with Tourism Hamilton’s full restaurant listings.

-Dave Hanley is a proud Hamiltonian; champion of great food & wine and the co-owner/creator of local adventure-dining success story, Pop Up Hamilton.
-Follow him on Twitter @popuphamilton.
+Dave Hanley was a proud Hamiltonian and passionate champion of Hamilton’s exciting food and wine scene.
+He was the co-owner and creator of local adventure-dining success story, Pop Up Hamilton.
 Dave’s blog The Hamilton Dish celebrates Hamilton’s unrivaled culinary scene and shines the spotlight on the wonderful people that make it happen.